wbamberg/hiking/index.md

 ## Far away, 2WD accessible ##

-These hikes are all far enough from Vancouver (about 3 hours drive or more) to be not really easily doable in a day.
+These hikes are all far enough from Vancouver (3 hours drive or more) to be not really easily doable in a day.
 Somehow we'd need to figure out a place to stay the night beforehand.

 They all look really amazing though.